-NOW TV is all about the passes.
+NOW's TV service is all about the passes.
 The Entertainment Pass only gives you 11 channels, but they're good ones: Comedy Central, Discovery, Fox, Gold, MTV, Nat Geo Wild, Sky 1, Sky Arts, Sky Atlantic, Sky Witness, and Syfy, plus on-demand content from Viceland and ABC Studios.
 You can also get the full suites of Sky Sports and Sky Cinema channels to watch live and on-demand.

 Sky, meanwhile… well.
 Depending which TV packs you add, you can get over 350 channels.
 Even the most basic one will nab you over 300.